2023 Most Popular Instructional Media Design Doctor's Degree Schools

 Full Instructional Media Design at University of North Texas Report

 A rank of #5 on this year’s list means Northern Illinois University is a great place for instructional media design students working on their doctor’s degree.
-Located in the suburb of Dekalb, NIU is a public college with a fairly large student population.
+Located in the small suburb of Dekalb, NIU is a public college with a large student population.

 Women make up 60% of the instructional media majors at the school.